IndustryEssentials/ymir/README.md

 ![mine success](docs/images/merge-train2.jpeg)

-After the labeling is complete, the training task is created again.
+After the labeling task is completed, the training task should be created again.
 The labeled dataset (mine-voc-label, 500 sheets) is merged with the original dataset (VOC2012_train, 8815 sheets).
 The process of creating training is shown in the figure below:

 ![merge train](docs/images/merge-train3.jpeg)

 ## 3.6.
 Model validation

-After training the model, users can validate the model results.
+After training the model, users can validate the model.
 On the [Model Management] page, you can click the [Verify] button of the corresponding model to jump to the [Model Validation] page.
 As shown in the following figure:

 ![model val1](docs/images/model-val1.jpeg)